Culture of Australia: Football codes

 In 1908, rugby league was established in Australia, by former rugby union players and supporters as a breakaway professional code.
 The new code gained and has maintained a wider following in Australia than rugby union, which remained amateur until the 1990s.
 The sport has roots in the working class communities of Lancashire and Yorkshire in Northern England, translating to similar areas in Sydney and Brisbane.
-The elite club competition is the National Rugby League (NRL), which features ten teams from New South Wales, three teams from Queensland, and one team each from Victoria, Australian Capital Territory and New Zealand.
+The elite club competition is the National Rugby League (NRL), which features ten teams from New South Wales, four teams from Queensland, and one team each from Victoria, Australian Capital Territory and New Zealand.
 The season culminates in the NRL Grand Final.
 The New South Wales Blues and Queensland Maroons compete in the annual State of Origin series.
 Australia's national team, the Kangaroos, has contested all 15 Rugby League World Cup titles, winning 11 of them.

 Despite attracting less media attention, spectators and sponsorship than Australian rules football and rugby league, soccer is Australia's highest participation football code, although in South Australia, Australian rules football is still the most-participated football code.
 During the second half of the 20th century many Australian soccer clubs were based around ethnic groups, mostly European.
 However, the national league was completely reformed in 2004.
-Australia's national team, the Socceroos, has competed in the finals of five FIFA World Cup championships.
+Australia's national male team, the Socceroos, has competed in the finals of five FIFA World Cup championships.
 In 2006 the Socceroos moved from the Oceania Football Confederation to the Asian Football Confederation, a much stronger confederation which has allowed the Australian team to avoid repetition of a history of missed World Cup qualifications in forced sudden-death playoffs.
 Australia won the 2015 AFC Asian Cup.
 Major international stars from Australia include Tim Cahill, Mark Viduka, Mark Schwarzer and Harry Kewell.
+In the 2023 FIFA Women's World Cup, Australia's national women's team set an Australian TV rating record, averaging 7.13 million viewers in the semi-finals against England, after the previous game against France became the most viewed event of the year.
+The significant outpouring of community support for the team was dubbed by the media as "Matildas fever".